Freedom of the City of Lake Macquarie Awards

 The Freeman of the City Oath reads:

-You swear to be true to Our Sovereign Lord the Queen; you shall be obedient to the Mayor of this ancient City for the time being, obey his warrants, Precepts and Commands.
+You swear to be true to Our Sovereign Lord the (Queen or King); you shall be obedient to the Mayor of this ancient City for the time being, obey his warrants, Precepts and Commands.
 And you shall, as much as lies in your power, contribute and do every act and thing for the good government and safety of the rights and privileges of this ancient City and the inhabitants thereof.
 So help you God.

 (From “Civic Ceremonial” 2nd ed.
 1960 p.115/116)

 While there is no legislation or other requirement governing the granting of Freedom of the City in either Australia or NSW local government, the English Local Government Act provides guidelines for the admission of Honorary Freeman.